Last updated on November 17th, 2020 at 05:28 am

 Do not also rewind the tape.
 You should only rewind the tape after it has reached its end.

-As it be highly unlikely you would regularly use the tape once your camcorder head is ‘dry cleaned’, the cleaning tape should last you for a long time.
+As it is highly unlikely you would regularly use the tape once your camcorder head is ‘dry cleaned’, the cleaning tape should last you for a long time.

-8mm Camcorders are no longer in production.
-The tapes are still available for sale though,
+Although 8mm camcorders are no longer in production, 8mm video cleaning cassettes are still available for sale.

 The prices are exorbitant though.
 Some are used ones.

-What if the Head Cleaning Cassette Does No Good?
+What if the Head Cleaning Cassette Doesn’t Fix the Problem?

 If picture quality doesn’t improve after using the tape, you should not attempt to clean it manually, unless you know what you’re doing.